Fall 2015 – Summer 2016

-The School of Architecture at McGill University was founded in 1896.
-Our mission is to educate professionals who will contribute to the socio-economic and cultural development of Quebec, Canada, and the broader global community through responsible participation in the process of the design, construction, and interpretation of the built environment.
+The School of Architecture educates professionals who contribute to the global community through the design, construction, and interpretation of the built environment.
+The School:

 Master's degree programs may consist of a preprofessional undergraduate degree and a professional graduate degree, which, when earned sequentially, comprise an accredited professional education.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.